ckoerber/perihelion-mercury/py-scripts/Readme.md

 	The students have to write the creation of *VPython* objects as well as the computation of forces.
 3. `perihelion.py`: An extension of `base_solution.py`.
 	In addition to the visualization, this file also provides the numerical extraction of the perihelion motion.
-4. `three_body.py`: A further extension of `base_solution.py`.
-	This file also visualizes Venus.
-	Forces between Venus and Mercury are neglected.
-	This can be a further task for the students.